TheAVieira/disk-to-flat-sample_SurfaceEvolverStudy/README.md

 ## Requirements
 - MATLAB R2020a.
-- Surface Evolver 2.70 - binary provided in the /library folder.
+- Surface Evolver 2.70

 ## Examples

 - **Example 1 - Image to CL** - This example shows how the CL can be obtained by the image of a CL, measured with a top-view optical microscope.

--  **Example 2 - CL to Surface Evolver** - This example uses a MATLAB script to automatically create a surface evolver script.
+-  **Example 2 - CL to Surface Evolver** - This example uses a MATLAB script to automatically create a surface evolver script (*.fe).
 Surface evolver simuations start with a set of xyz point cordinates that define the initial state of a mesh.
-MATLAB is used to automate this process.
+MATLAB is used to automate this process of calculating the mesh points vertices and facets.

 ## Concept

 A millimiter sized droplet is attached to an undercut disk.
 The droplet is brought into contact with a surface, as shown in Figure 1 below.
 The CL is the perimeter of the interface between the droplet and the surface, which is taken as boundary condition to the shape of the water-air interface.
 The top circular boundary of the disk defines another boundary condition.
 Together with the shape of the CL, the geometry is defined by:

-r_d - radius of the droplet holding disk. h - height of the droplet.
+- rd - radius of the droplet holding disk.
+- h - height of the droplet.
-V - volume of the droplet.
+- V - volume of the droplet.

 ![Alt text](Droplet_Anotated.png "Optional title")

-Figure 1 - Concept illustration.
+Figure 1 - Concept illustration of a droplet attached between a disk and a flat hydrophobic surface.